cocos/cocos-docs/en/getting-started/first-game/index.md

 ## Conclusion

 Up to this point, you have basically mastered most of the contents of this chapter, next you can improve the game by improving the art and gameplay, for which we have also prepared an [advanced](. /advance.md) chapter as an option.
-If you are interested in other features of our engine, you can click on the summary on the left.
+If you are interested in other features of Cocos Creator, you can click on the summary on the left.

 If you have any feedback or suggestions, you can visit our [forum](https://forum.cocos.org/) or request a question on [GIT](https://github.com/cocos/cocos-docs).